kelesfatih/Mentis/README.md

 # Mentis - A Privacy-First, Fine-Tuned Gemma 3n for Mental Health

-Please refer https://deepmind.google/models/gemma/gemma-3n/ for any kind of distribution and commercial usage.
+This notebook utilizes a finetuned Gemma 3N model.
+Please refer Deepmind's offical documentation for any kind of distribution and commercial usage.

 # Installation
 For manual installation please scroll down.
 Experienced users might find manual installation more convenient.